ablation: Removal of corneal tissue to reshape the cornea to correct vision problems using a laser.

 wavefront mapping: A sophisticated way to represent visual disorders, these maps are created by passing a narrow ray of eye-safe light through the optical system and measuring the optical distortions as the light exits the eye.

-Z-LASIK – Same as IntraLASIK or OptiLASIK but specifically refers to technology made by a different manufacturer.
+Z-LASIK – Same as IntraLASIK or OptiLASIK but specifically refers to LASIK technology made by a different manufacturer.